civicrm/cxnapp/doc/tutorial.md

 ```
 define('CIVICRM_CXN_CA', 'none');
-define('CIVICRM_CXN_APPS_URL', 'http://127.0.0.1:8000/cxn/apps');
+define('CIVICRM_CXN_APPS_URL', 'http://127.0.0.1:8000/app_dev.php/cxn/apps');
 ```

-(Note: The above configuration is vulnerable to man-in-the-middle attacks.
-It's acceptable for local development but should not be used in production sites.
-Consequently, there is no API for reading or writing these settings.)
+Note: The above configuration is suitable for local development but should not be used for production sites.
+In particular:

+  * Disabling the CA makes registrations vulnerable to man-in-the-middle attacks.
+  * Including the `app_dev.php` option enables Symfony's debugger -- which rejects all remote requests.
+For quasi-remote setups (e.g. docker/vagrant), you may need to omit `app_dev.php`.

 You can now connect using the CiviCRM UI (`/civicrm/a/#/cxn`).
 Alternatively, you can register on the command-line: